GGxcollab/ObsidianVault/SC-300/Plan, implement, and manage Access Review - EP12.1.md

 # What is an Access Review
-- Access Review help users ensure that the right people have the r
+- Access Review help users ensure that the right people have the rigth access to the right resources.
+- They mitigate